mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 the temperature outside
 of the forest.
 The
 branches of the forest
-intertwine to form a thick canopy of heat- reflective leaves which creates a localised greenhouse effect.
+intertwine to form a thick canopy of heat-reflective leaves which creates a localised greenhouse effect.
 When the Northern forest died the hot springs of that region were unaffected but because the additional heat was